kavindumihiran/Moving-Vehicle-detection-using-openCV/README.md

 ```

 ## 📸 Example Output
-A bounding box is drawn around each moving object:
+A video feed with bounding boxes drawn around each moving object: